Castles and Manor Houses on Funen in Denmark

 Where: Ørbæk – Built: 1765 – Style: Baroque

-Glorup Manor is a manor house in Baroque style.
-The house was built in 1765 after a design of Nicolas-Henri Jardis and Christian Josef Zuber.
+Glorup Manor is a manor house in the Baroque style.
+The house was built in 1765 after the design of Nicolas-Henri Jardis and Christian Josef Zuber.
 The Baroque manor is one of the finest Baroque houses in Denmark.

 Hans Christian Andersen frequently visited Glorup Manor.
 He liked the Italian-style house with English gardens.

-Glorup Manor vsitor information: The gardens are open to the public from April-September; Thursday-Sunday.
+Glorup Manor visitor information: The gardens are open to the public from April-September; Thursday-Sunday.